-People in New Zealand and parts of Australia will get an additional hour of sleep as Daylight Saving Time (DST) ends on Sunday, April 1, 2018.
+People in New Zealand and parts of Australia will get an additional hour to enjoy as Daylight Saving Time (DST) ends on Sunday, April 7, 2019.

 Australia's Clock Changes

 In Australia, DST is observed in the Australian Capital Territory, New South Wales, South Australia, Tasmania, and Victoria.
-Clocks in these areas will be turned back 1 hour.
+Clocks in these areas will be turned back one hour.

-On Lord Howe Island, which lies in a rare half-hour time zone, clocks move back 30 minutes instead of 1 hour.
+On Lord Howe Island, which is situated in a rare half-hour time zone, clocks move back 30 minutes instead of one hour.

 No DST in Parts of Australia